KSAMissionCtrl/AFCS/README.md

 ## Change Log

+**Progeny Mk7-B Flight 3** (10/6/20)

+- Added altitude callouts to log output
+- Staging command updated to split shroud and still valid but ascent code in place to hot-stage automatically at BECO
+- Data logger timeout now uses defined value rather than magic number
+- General code update to make use of improvements made in flights since last Progeny launch

 **AFCS v1.1.0** (10/5/20)

 - [boot.ks] Fix: Mis-spelling a single-word command like `disconnect` or `reboot` would crash the program